by Angela Cockayne

-This fills me with shame, sadness, guilt, and grief, knowing it happened during my lifetime on ‘my watch’ and that somehow even only minutely, we are all implicated in this.
+This fills me with a sense of shame, sadness, guilt, and grief, knowing it happened during my lifetime on ‘my watch’ and that somehow even only minutely, like everyone else I’m implicated in this.

-At the rate we are going, the loss of biodiversity; 30,000 species a year, will have a catastrophic effect on our own species.
+At the rate we are going (the loss of biodiversity; 30,000 species a year) this will have a catastrophic effect on our own species.

 We cannot reverse as yet the Co2 emissions released over the last 100 years but we could try and restrict its impact.
-It is a huge challenge for all humanity to try and live more ethically, responding to climate change.
+It is a huge challenge for all humanity to try and live more ethically, responding to the impact of climate change.

 It has become morally imperative and we need to elect responsible governments to take collective action on our behalf.
 The land is pillaged and traded for fossil fuels; oil, gas and coal which pollutes the air we breathe.
 The oceans have become an unsustainable larder, dump and sewer.
 We must collectively respect ‘our’ natural environment and resources, because they don’t belong to us, they never did.

+Twenty five years ago scientists signed a warning to humanity claiming it was no longer a viable option to consume on a infinite scale.
 Mother nature is unwell we to need to protect ‘our’ oceans, ‘our’ soil, ‘our’ trees ‘our’ water, the air we breathe and above all the fellow species with whom we share the planet.
-We have behaved like they belong to us for generations selling them to the highest bidder, so perhaps it’s now time to take some moral respsonsibility for them.
+We have behaved like they belong to us for generations selling them to the highest bidder, so perhaps it’s ‘times up’ to take some moral respsonsibility for them.